Enforced Disappearance of Baloch Women: An Escalating Trend and the Normalization of Abuse in Balochistan

 20. Sameena Baloch – Khuzdar

-On 22 April 2026, Sameena Baloch, daughter of Dost Muhammad, was forcibly disappeared along with her cousin Kambar Baloch, son of Lateef, during a night raid in Naal, Khuzdar.
-During the raid, forces reportedly harassed the family members.
-Both victims remain missing.
+On 22 April 2026, Sameena Baloch, daughter of Dost Muhammad, was forcibly disappeared along with her cousin Qambar Baloch, son of Lateef, during a night raid in Naal, Khuzdar.
+During the raid, forces reportedly harassed family members and took both individuals to an undisclosed location.

 21-22.
 Unconfirmed Case – Kech